apronotti/telegram-bot-to-show-chainlink-price-feeds/README.md

 if you want, you can try the example bot at https://t.me/btc_eth_cl_query_prices_bot

 ### Using the bot
-1. In the message field type **/start**, this command is used only one time to initialize the bot
+1. In the Telegram App message field type **/start**, this command is used only one time to initialize the bot.
 2. Each time you want to query prices type **/pricefeeds**
 3. Choose one of the options **"BTC/USD price"** or **"ETH/USD price"**